Walking Tour

 1948

-Here we see firefighters battling a fire that has engulfed the Dawson Co-op Union.
-The Co-op store is one of the town's oldest businesses, having been founded at Old Dawson in 1921 and then moved to this spot in the new Dawson Creek townsite ten years later.
-While the building didn't survive this fire, the Co-op did and eventually moved to a location on the other side of 8th Street, near the Mile Zero roundabout.
+Here we see firefighters battling a fire that has engulfed the Dawson Creek Co-op Union.
+The Co-op store is one of the town's oldest businesses, having been founded at the old Dawson Creek townsite in 1921 and then moved to this spot in the new Dawson Creek a decade later.
+While the building didn't survive this fire, the Co-op did.
+Rather than rebuild here it was moved to a new location on the other side of 8th Street, near the Mile 0 roundabout.
+It remains there to this day.

 * * *